spring-attic/spring-gemfire-examples/quickstart/cq/README.md

 Spring Continuous Query Example
 ===============================

-This example demonstrates how to process Continuous Queries with Spring CQListenerContainer.
+This example demonstrates how to process *Continuous Queries* (QQ) using _Spring Data GemFire's+_ `ContinuousQueryListenerContainer`.

-This example requires a client-server configuration.
-The CacheServer starts a cache server and updates the region.
-The CacheClient configures a CQ Listener which handles CQ Events received.
+This example requires a GemFire client/server configuration.
+The `CacheServer` starts a cache server and updates the Region.
+The `CacheClient` configures a CQ Listener which handles CQ Events received.

 To run this example, open a command window, go to the the spring-gemfire-examples root directory, and type:

         ./gradlew -q run-cq -Pmain=Server

-in another window:
+In another window, type:

-        ./gradlew -q run-qc -Pmain=Client
+        ./gradlew -q run-cq -Pmain=Client

 Or to run from your IDE, execute one of the following tasks once.

         ./gradlew eclipse
         ./gradlew idea

-Then import the project into your IDE and run the above classes
+Then import the project into your IDE and run the above classes.

 # Details

-Note that CQListener is a POJO (albeit dependent on the GemFire type CQEvent).
-It is not required to implement any specific interface, but it must provide appropriate method signatures so the CQListenerContainer can delegate CQEvents to it.
-The CacheClient's pool must be configured with subscription-enabled='true'.
+Note that `ContinuousQueryListener` is a POJO (albeit dependent on the GemFire type `CQEvent`).
+It is not required to implement any specific interface, but it must provide appropriate method signatures so the `ConitnuousQueryListenerContainer` can delegate `CQEvents` to it.
+The `CacheClient's` Pool must be configured with `subscription-enabled='true'`.

-When the Cache Server starts, you will be prompted to update the cache.
-This will create three entries in the 'Order' region.
-You must start the Cache Client before doing this since the client is not configured as a durable subscription.
+When the `CacheServer` starts, you will be prompted to update the cache.
+This will create three entries in the 'Order' Region.
+You must start the cache client before doing this since the client is not configured as a durable subscription.
 Upon updating the cache, the client should receive two order events matching the CQ criteria.